redis/redis-doc/topics/streams-intro.md

 However, **XTRIM** is designed to accept different trimming strategies, even if only **MAXLEN** is currently implemented.

 As **XTRIM** is an explicit command, the user is expected to know about the possible shortcomings of different trimming strategies.
 As such, it's possible that trimming by time will be implemented at a later time.

-Another useful eviction strategy that **XTRIM** may learn later is to remove by a range of IDs to ease use of **XRANGE** and **XTRIM** to move data from Redis to other storage systems if needed.
+Another useful eviction strategy that may be added to **XTRIM** in the future, is to remove by a range of IDs to ease use of **XRANGE** and **XTRIM** to move data from Redis to other storage systems if needed.

 ## Special IDs in the streams API